Pests and Pesticides

 - Dust mites are tiny insects that feed on human skin flakes and are found in mattresses, pillows, carpets, etc. Body parts and droppings from dust mites can trigger asthma in sensitive individuals.

 - Bed bugs are small (poppyseed to appleseed size) insects that infest the places where people sleep.
 Bed bugs are not known to carry disease but their bites can be irritating to the skin.

 - NC Department of Agriculture and Consumer Services

-- US Environmental Protection Agency, Asthma Triggers: Gain Control webpage
+- Environmental Protection Agency (EPA), Asthma Triggers: Gain Control web page

 - NY State Integrated Pest Management Program, IPM for Homes